 Additionally, like with The Hague Process, adopting parents going through The Orphan Process must also establish a home study.
 However, The Orphan Process has different requirements to establish a home study compared to The Hague Process.

 To learn more about the home study requirements for The Orphan Process, schedule a consultation with an experienced immigration lawyer.

 Completing An International Adoption With The Orphan Process

 Once Form I-600 is approved, adopting parents must apply for a visa for the orphan.
 However, only certain visas are applicable for an international adoption of an orphan.
 Because of this, it’s important to apply for the right visa for an adopted orphan.

 For help with applying for the proper visa, contact an experienced immigration lawyer.

 An Immigration Lawyer Near Syracuse NY Can Guide You Through An International Adoption

 There’s a lot to consider when attempting an international adoption.
 U.S. immigration law requires that several eligibility standards be met and proven before an international adoption can be completed.

-An experienced immigration lawyer, Janet Moon, has helped people with the international adoption process, turning confusion to a happy conclusion.
+An experienced immigration lawyer, Rebecca Cohen has helped people with the international adoption process, turning confusion to a happy conclusion.

 For an initial consultation with an experienced immigration lawyer regarding your international adoption, contact today.

 Come Together With Help From An Experienced Immigration Lawyer